Securing your Portworx Setup

 -

-Enable encryption on Portworx volumes - To secure Portworx volumes and use features like cloud snapshots and encryption, you need to configure a secret store provider.
+Set up a secret store and enable volume encryption - To secure Portworx volumes and use features like cloud snapshots, you must configure a secret store provider.
 The secret store is needed for managing the passphrases that Portworx uses for the encryption keys required for encrypting and decrypting volume data at rest and in transit.
-For more information about encrypting volumes, see Encrypt Portworx Volumes.
+For more information on how to encrypt volumes, see Set Up Key Management and Encrypt Portworx Volumes.